 The solutions for each are siloed from one another — there are no industry leaders for providing end-to-end pharma trial solutions.

-We’ll start with the first issue: In the U.S. there are so many clinical trials that finding treatment-naive participants (people who haven’t developed a resistance to other treatments) are rare and difficult to find.
-In fact, respondents to the NewtonX survey indicated that it can regularly take between 7 months and two years to fill a single patient cohort in the U.S. However, in other parts of the world with fewer pharma companies and clinical trials, finding these same cohorts is significantly faster (and therefore cheaper).
+We’ll start with the first issue.
+In the U.S. there are so many clinical trials that finding treatment-naive participants (people who haven’t developed a resistance to other treatments) are rare and difficult to find.
+In fact, respondents to the NewtonX survey indicated that it can take between 7 months and two years to fill a single patient cohort in the U.S. However, in other parts of the world with fewer pharma companies and clinical trials, finding these same cohorts is significantly faster.
+Consequently, it’s also cheaper.
 Moleculin Biotech, a cancer treatment research firm, is one such company that opted to conduct parts of clinical trialing abroad.
-The company said that in Poland it was able to fill the cohort within a month and a half, as compared to the year that it took in the U.S.
+The company said that in Poland it was able to fill the cohort within a month and a half.
+Comparatively, it took a year in the U.S.

-To make matters even more complicated, once a cohort has been filled, that does not necessarily mean it will remain filled.
+To make matters even more complicated, if a cohort has been filled, there’s no guarantee it will remain so.
 The average dropout rate for clinical trials is 30% — a number that adds years to getting a drug to market.
 Organizations such as Janssen Clinical Innovation, part of Janssen Research & Development, LLC, have implemented incentives to keep participants coming back, including patient data sharing.
 The company found that giving patients access to lab results and other health data collected throughout the trial contributed to lower drop-out rates.

 Siteless trials have also become increasingly popular.
 These typically function through a combination of telemedicine and IoT devices that monitor patient vitals to send real-time data on patients without requiring them to leave their homes (but while still ensuring compliance).
 Several companies including Science 37, Clinical Trials Arena, and the above mentioned Janssen Clinical have employed this model to decrease costs and improve patient drop-out rates.
-Big Pharma has also experimented with the approach: both Pfizer and Merck have piloted virtual trials, to mixed results (Pfizer’s 2014 experiment with the approach was ineffective due to the company’s laborious online portal).
-Of the companies that have piloted remote trials in the past year, reports indicate that online recruitment improves speed, dropout rates are lower than expected, and compliance is only slightly worse than in-person trials.
+Big Pharma has also experimented with the approach.
+Both Pfizer and Merck have piloted virtual trials, to mixed results.
+(Pfizer’s 2014 experiment with the approach was ineffective due to the company’s laborious online portal.)
+Of the companies that have piloted remote trials in the past year, reports indicate that online recruitment improves speed.
+They also show that dropout rates are lower than expected, and compliance is only slightly worse than in-person trials.